radiodee1/awesome-hadoop-reddit/README.md

 # hadoop-reddit
 scrape reddit with hadoop

-### Note:
+### Note: Project Directories
 There are two sets of code in this package.
 One set uses the java streaming api alone.
 One set uses streaming but also uses a python library called 'MRJob'.
 This second set is surely more interesting and uses code from the first set.
+It is found in the `job` directory.
 Below is documentation for running both code examples.

+* `conf` - configuration files that can be used in '/usr/local/hadoop/etc/hadoop'
+* `job` - files for MRJob version of streaming hadoop application
+* `raw` - location of raw reddit file during download and uncompression
+* `stream` - files for simple version of streaming hadoop application

 ## Instuctions - Streaming API:
 1. execute download script - `do_make_reddit_download.sh`